9 Best Trail Running Shoes For Hiking

 Width Options Regular, Wide in some sizes

-Why We Recommend The Speedcross 5 is a mid-weight, mid-cushion shoe with high performance.
+Why We Recommend The Speedcross 6 is a mid-weight, mid-cushion shoe with high performance.
 Designed for traction, 5 mm lugs provide grip on technical, soft, and muddy terrain and protect without a rock plate.
 A toe cap and anti-debris mesh protect the rest of the foot.
-The high-rebound midsoles provide excellent energy return while the heel cradle provides stability.
-Between the welded uppers and quick lace system, the shoe fits like the proverbial glove.
-This rugged shoe will keep you comfortable for as many miles or days you get out there.
+The high-rebound midsoles provide excellent energy return, while the heel cradle provides stability.
+The shoe fits like the proverbial glove between the welded uppers and quick lace system.
+This rugged shoe will keep you comfortable for many miles or days on the trails.

 Check Prices: Men REI | Backcountry | Moosejaw | Salomon Women REI | Backcountry | Moosejaw | Salomon